IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Education
 States must educate the population and state officials about men's human rights.[^33] State officials are responsible for enacting the State's human rights obligations and, therefore, they must understand the State's obligations to men and boys.

-It is especially important for
+It is especially important for State officials who are in a position to violate human rights, such as police officers, and judges.

 ##### Awareness raising